oracle/oci-secrets-store-csi-driver-provider/GettingStarted.md

 Since this tool is standalone, the developers have to control the version themselves.
 > **_NOTE:_** Current version is 1.46.2

-<a name="CI Setup"></a>
+<a name="ci-setup"></a>
 ## CI Setup
 GitHub Actions is used to implement Continuous integration pipeline.
 Location in the code base: .github/workflows
 Github workflows:
--	unit-tests.yaml – Runs unit test cases
-o	Functionality:
-	builds binary
-	run unit tests and test coverage reports
-	send report to coveralls
-o	triggers:
-	On pushing a commit
-o	dependencies:
-	None
--	build-n-push.yaml – builds and pushes to image registry
-o	Functionality:
-	builds docker image
-	pushes to registry
-o	triggers:
-	on workflow_call from e2e tests and release workflows
-o	dependencies:
-	unit-tests.yaml
--	e2e-tests.yaml – Runs end to end test cases
-o	Functionality:
-	Creates cluster
-	Creates Vault and Secrets
-	Deploys the provider and sample workload
-	Tests mounted contents with in a workload pod
-	Cleans up created resources
-o	triggers:
-	on pull request
-o	dependencies:
-	unit-tests.yaml
-	build-n-push.yaml
--	release.yaml – Release
-o	Functionality:
-	Tags the docker image with release version
-	Releases helm charts
-o	triggers:
-	on creating a release tag
-o	dependencies:
-	unit-tests.yaml
-	build-n-push.yaml
-o
+1. unit-tests.yaml – Runs unit test cases
+  * Functionality:
+     * builds binary
+     * run unit tests and test coverage reports
+     * send report to coveralls

+  * triggers:
+     * On pushing a commit
+  * dependencies:
+     * None
+2.	build-n-push.yaml – builds and pushes to image registry
+  * Functionality:
+     * builds docker image
+     * pushes to registry
+  * triggers:
+     * on workflow_call from e2e tests and release workflows
+  * dependencies:
+     * unit-tests.yaml
+3. e2e-tests.yaml – Runs end to end test cases
+  * Functionality:
+     * Creates cluster
+     * Creates Vault and Secrets
+     * Deploys the provider and sample workload
+     * Tests mounted contents with in a workload pod
+     * Cleans up created resources
+  * triggers:
+     * on pull request
+  * dependencies:
+     * unit-tests.yaml
+     * build-n-push.yaml
+4. release.yaml – Release
+  * Functionality:
+     * Tags the docker image with release version
+     * Releases helm charts
+  * triggers:
+     * on creating a release tag
+  * dependencies:
+     * unit-tests.yaml
+     * build-n-push.yaml

 <a name="known-issues"></a>